peramcelpon/ohhaithere/europe/switzerland/zurich.md

 ### My to-try list

+- **The Dolder Grand** Victorian-era Château further away from downtown.
+It has amazing view overlooking the city of Zurich and a fantastic piano bar.
+- **Baur au Lac** the IT place for luxury in Zurich — overlooking Lake Zurich with michelin restaurants and amazing cocktails.
 - **Widder Hotel**historic building redesigned to incorporate past and future; amazing bar, situated in old city; each room is individually designed.
+- **Eden au Lac** also lakeside, palatial interior
+- **Hotel Storchen** by the river in old town